Sec42/3ma-bot/README.md

 All incoming text messages will be passed on to a binary `utfe.bot`, and the output will be sent back to the originator.

 This `utfe.bot` binary/script is not part of this repo and can be written in any language.
-Use your own imagination.
+Use your own imagination, or refer to [utfe](https://github.com/Sec42/utfe)

 ### Authentication